-3.17 Additional pressure relieving system for liquid level control.

-- 3.17.1 Where required by 3.20.4.2, an additional pressure relieving system to prevent the tank from becoming liquid full at any time during relief under the fire exposure conditions referred to in 3.6 is to be fitted to each tank.
-This pressure relieving system is to consist of: - .1 one or more relief valves set at a pressure corresponding to the gauge vapour pressure of the cargo at the reference temperature defined in 3.20.4.2; - .2 an override arrangement, whenever necessary, to prevent its normal operation.
-This arrangement is to include fusible elements designed to melt at temperatures between 98 °C and 104 °C and to cause relief valves specified in 3.17.1.1 to become operable.
-The fusible elements are to be located in the vicinity of relief valves.
+- 3.17 Additional pressure relieving system for liquid level control. - 3.17.1 Where required by 3.20.4.2, an additional pressure relieving system to prevent the tank from becoming liquid full at any time during relief under the fire exposure conditions referred to in 3.6 shall be fitted to each tank.
+This pressure relieving system shall consist of: - .1 one or more relief valves set at a pressure corresponding to the gauge vapour pressure of the cargo at the reference temperature defined in 3.20.4.2; - .2 an override arrangement, whenever necessary, to prevent its normal operation.
+This arrangement shall include fusible elements designed to melt at temperatures between 98 °C and 104 °C and to cause relief valves specified in 3.17.1.1 to become operable.
+The fusible elements shall be located in the vicinity of relief valves.

-The said overriding arrangement is not to be dependent on any source of ship's power.
+The said overriding arrangement shall not be dependent on any source of ship's power.

-The additional pressure relieving system is to become operable upon loss of system power, if provided.
+The additional pressure relieving system shall become operable upon loss of system power, if provided.

-3.17.2 The total relieving capacity of the additional pressure relieving system at the pressure mentioned in 3.4.1.1 is to be not less than where Q = minimum required rate of discharge of air, in m/s, at standard conditions of 0 °C and 0,1013 MPa; G' = gas factor determined by the formula where $\rho_R$ = relative density of liquid phase of product at relieving conditions ( $\rho_R$ = 1,0 for fresh water);
+3.17.2 The total relieving capacity of the additional pressure relieving system at the pressure mentioned in 3.17.1.1 shall be not less than where Q = minimum required rate of discharge of air, in m3/s, at standard conditions of 0 °C and 0,1013 MPa;

-$$Q = FG'A^{0,82} (3.17.2-1)$$
+$$Q = FG'A^{0,82}, (3.17.2-1)$$